-Second, you will notice that your Paycheck in January 2018 was for $5,000 and February 2018 was for $5,000 as well.
+Second, you will notice that your Paycheck in January 2018 was for $5,000, February 2018 was for $5,000 and March 2018 was for $5,000 as well.
 I can hear you saying, "James you have an error in the very first chart you shared with me."
 Again, please put down the pitchforks and let me explain.
 For the Nomad Calculator 3, I assume that inflation happens in the future.
 That means that we start adjusting for inflation with any months beyond our current month.
 I see your pitchforks lowering... that's good.
-So, I am writing this in February, 2018.
-That means that we will start adjusting for inflation in March and beyond.
+So, I am writing this in March, 2018.
+That means that we will start adjusting for inflation in April and beyond.
 Which, it shows correctly.
 Whew!
 Narrowly escaped that with my life.

 The third thing regarding this chart showing your Paycheck for the first year.
 Do you think I believe your boss is really going to be giving you "cost of living", inflation raises every month?
 I've been self-employed for a long time, but even I am not that naive.
 I could have written the Nomad Calculator to only give you a raise every year to adjust for inflation (sort of like what I do with rents that adjust with each new tenant/lease renewal on the real estate related stuff) but I opted to do it monthly even though I do realize that is not a perfect representation of reality.
 I hope you're OK with that.

 So, I showed the Gross Paycheck you're receiving for the first year.
 This is what it looks like for the entire 40 year, 480 month, period that I am modeling for you.